stormpath/stormpath-java-expansion-example/README.md

-# Expansion Optimization Example
+# Performance Example

-The purpose of this project is to demonstrate the performance gain when using Stormpath's [link expansion](http://docs.stormpath.com/java/product-guide/#link-expansion) criteria.
+The purpose of this project is to demonstrate the performance with Java with two different tests:

+* Performance gain when using Stormpath's [link expansion](http://docs.stormpath.com/java/product-guide/#link-expansion) criteria.
+* General performance of token auth operations with and without cache

 ## setup